Does Meditation Increase Dopamine Levels? Exploring The Science Behind It

 Key Takeaways

-• Dopamine is a neurotransmitter that plays a crucial role in our brain and behavior, affecting how we feel day to day.
+• Dopamine is a neurotransmitter that plays a crucial role in our brain and behaviour, affecting how we feel day to day.

 • Scientific research suggests that meditation can increase dopamine levels in the brain, leading to feelings of calmness and happiness.